arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/state-monad/2024-07-01-state-monad-for-the-rest-of-us-7.md

 So far, you got a bit on improvement on the signature, but the implementation code is still convoluted, and domain logic and count-handling logic are still interwoven.
-It's time to sort out the tangle, and to invent the Applicative Functor.
-Have a coffee and see you in a minute in [Chapter 8](state-monad-for-the-rest-of-us-8).
+It's time to sort the tangle out, and to invent the Applicative Functor.
+Feel free to have a coffee!
+See you in a minute in [Chapter 8](state-monad-for-the-rest-of-us-8).